atdyck/ACKS-HFH/Chapter04.md

 **Language (G)**: This proficiency enables the character to learn to speak, read, and write an additional language (pick one).
 The character's level of literacy with the new language is determined by his Intelligence.
 Characters with an Intelligence of 8 or less are generally illiterate.
 However, this proficiency can be taken by a character with a low Intelligence (8 or less) in order to become literate in a language the character already speaks.

-**Laying on Hands**: The character can heal himself or another by laying on hands once per day.
-The character can restore 2 hit points per experience level.
+**Laying on Hands:** The character can heal himself or another by laying on hands once per day.
+The character healed recovers hp as if he had rested for one day per two levels of the healer (rounded up).
 A character may take this proficiency multiple times.
 Each time it is taken, the character may lay on hands an additional time per day.

 **Leadership (G)**: The character is an inspirational authority figure who earns great loyalty.
 The character may hire one more henchman than his Charisma would otherwise permit, and the base morale score of any domain he rules is increased by 1.
 Domain morale is explained in the [Campaigns](Chapter07.md#chapter-7-campaigns) chapter.